exasol/bucketfs-client/doc/design.md

 ### Sub-command Requires Hidden Write Password
 `dsn~sub-command-requires-hidden-password~1`

-In case of interactive password entry, sub-command (e.g. `cp`) tells the `picoli` library to prompt for a password with hidden entry.
+In case of interactive password entry, sub-command (e.g. `cp`) tells the `picocli` library to prompt for a password with hidden entry.

 Covers: